irahbt/simple-sourdough/testing.md

     - Delete recipe works in the same way as delete a product above.

 7. Ensure all subscriptions payments are up to date
-    - The Update Premium Memberships is visable to superusers in the account menu, clicking syncs profiles with Stripe Subsciption settings to ensure payments are up to date.
+    - The Update Premium Memberships is visible to superusers in the account menu, clicking syncs profiles with Stripe Subscription settings to ensure payments are up to date.

 8. Customise the homepage to include featured products/recipes
-    - The 'featured' option on a product/recips allows superusers to customise their homepage by ticking the featured checkbox when creating or editing a product/recipe.
+    - The 'featured' option on a product/recipes allows superusers to customise their homepage by ticking the featured checkbox when creating or editing a product/recipe.

 ## Manual Testing